 The five bubble rooms are…

-- Zen: Completely transparent bubble tent- with soothing green room decor.
+- Zen: This bubble tent is entirely transparent with soothing green room decor.

-- Love nature: Completely transparent bubble tent- with faux grass flooring.
+- Love nature: This is a completely transparent bubble tent with faux grass flooring.

-- 1001 nights: Partially transparent and opaque bubble tent- with feathers and bubbles as the main decor theme.
+- 1001 nights: This is a partially transparent and opaque bubble tent with feathers and bubbles as the central decor theme.

-- Suite Chic & design:.Partially transparent and opaque bubble tent- and the only bubble room with its own ensuite bathroom.
+- Suite Chic & design:.Another partially transparent and opaque bubble tent, and the only bubble room with its own ensuite bathroom.

-- Glamour: Partially transparent and opaque bubble tent- decorated with warm colours and romantic atmosphere.
+- Glamour: A partially transparent and opaque bubble tent- decorated with warm colours and a romantic atmosphere.

 My biggest concerns worries about staying in a bubble

 Even though I had already experienced glamping on the Mekong River in Thailand (in a semi-permanent safari-like tent), I had a few concerns about sleeping outdoors in what is essentially a clear-ish plastic bubble.